skiano/teamjam/README.md

 This will create an app that coordinates the challenge.

+_Please note: this app will only work in browsers that support esm and async/await and other modern APIs._

 ### 2. Ask people to join.

 Once the app is running on a URL, people can use the cli to join the fun: